itsleaht/draw-with-ur-friends/README.md

 # Draw with your friends 🖌
-Small web app where you can draw online with your friends.
+Small web app where you can draw online with your friends and others.

 Made with **React** (with hooks), **Socket.IO**, **P5.js** and **Typescript**.